ttempleton/craft-nocache/README.md

 No-Cache 2.0.6 requires Craft CMS 3.1.24 or later.

+For the Craft 2 version, see the [1.x](https://github.com/ttempleton/craft-nocache/tree/1.x) branch.

 ## Installation

 No-Cache can be installed from the [Craft Plugin Store](https://plugins.craftcms.com/) or with [Composer](https://packagist.org/).